meta4/xml-funcwriter/XML-FuncWriter/XML-FuncWriter-design-notes.md

           my %format_info = ( indent => '  ', line_sep => "\n" );

           %format_info = ( %format_info, %{shift( @_ )} )
     	    if( defined $_[0] && ref $_[0] eq 'HASH' );

           # create all the XML elements
           my @res = XML_elem( $tag, $format_info{indent}, @args );

-          # NOT Root Element - Don't concatinate elements.
+          # NOT Root Element - Don't concatenate elements.
           return @res if( $_[0] && $_[0] eq 'not root' );

-          # Root Element - Concatinate results.
+          # Root Element - Concatenate results.
           return join $format_info{line_sep}, @res;
         }, __PACKAGE__;
       }
     }

-make_func blesses the final anonymous function, turning it into a XML::FuncWriter object.
+`make_func` blesses the anonymous function, turning it into a `XML::FuncWriter` object.
 (Yes, an anonymous function can be an object in Perl.)
-The reason for this is operator overloading requires one of the operands be an object with the operator overloaded.
+This allows us to use operator overloading.
+Operator overloading requires one of the operands be an object with the operator overloaded.

-"Wait, why do you want to overload an operator?"
-I hear you ask.
-"Isn't the interface to this library is a bunch of named and unnamed anonymous functions?"
+"Why do we want to use operator overloading?", you ask.
+"Isn't the interface to this library is a bunch of anonymous functions that are created as needed?"

 Yes.
 That's the problem.
 After we build up this structure of anonymous functions what we *get* is an anonymous function representing the root object of the XML.
 What we *want* is a string containing the XML produced by calling that function.
-In the examples in the first half we manually called the anonymous function with the dangling ")->()".
+In the examples in the code experiments we manually called the anonymous function with the ugly, dangling `)->()`.

+Until we want to print it out, or otherwise deliver XML to the world, we would like to keep our XML as an anonymous function.
+As long as it remains an anonymous function we can use it in one or more other calls to other XML generating functions.
+You can use the same fragment of XML in multiple places in a larger XML fragment, or in multiple other XML fragments.
+But, the moment you print it or concatenate it with another string it should magically convert that anonymous function into the desired XML string.

 We want to override the stringification operator.
-Actually, until we want to print it out, or otherwise deliver XML to the world, we would like to keep it an anonymous function.
-As long as it remains an anonymous function we can use it in one or more other calls to other XML generating functions.
-(Yes, you can use the same fragment of XML in multiple places in a larger XML fragment, or in multiple other XML fragments.)
-But, the moment you print it or concatenate it with another string it should magically convert that anonymous function into the desired string of XML.

     use overload
       '""'  => sub { $_[0]->() },
       'cmp' => sub { return $_[2] ? $_[1] cmp $_[0]->() : $_[0]->() cmp $_[1] };

-I discovered the need to overload the cmp operator while testing the module with Test::more.
-(An interesting case of testing uncovering a bug of omission.)
+We also want to test the module with `Test::more` so we need to overload the cmp operator.
+(This was an interesting case of testing uncovering a bug of omission.)

+## Wrap up

+Now we can create the [HTML table example](#HTML-table-example) using the function oriented interface.

+In a new file:

+    use warnings;
+    use strict;
+    use XML::FuncWriter qw(Body H1 Table Tr Td);  # beware! builtin tr overwrites your tr

+    sub make_table_row {
+      my $i = shift;
+      return Tr( Td( [$i, $i * 10 + $i] ) );
+    }

+    sub make_table{
+      return Table(
+        Tr(
+          { BGCOLOR => 'blue',
+            ID      => 'tbl1' },
+          Td('X'), Td('X * 10 + X')),
+        map{ make_table_row( $_ ) } (0..5)
+      );
+    }

+    sub make_body{
+      return Body(
+        H1('My realy cool table'),
+        make_table(),
+        "isn't that a cool table?"
+      );
+    }

+    print make_body();

+And that is it!